Social Security Disability Medical Records Request for Claims image

 Handling a Social Security Disability medical records request for claims can be a daunting task, especially when you’re already struggling with the challenges of a severe, long-term disability.
 One of the most critical and often overwhelming aspects of the process is requesting and submitting the extensive medical records needed to prove your case.
-Without comprehensive, compelling evidence of your disabling conditions, your claim may be denied, leaving you without the vital benefits you need and deserve.
+Without comprehensive, compelling evidence of your disabling conditions, your claim may be denied.

 But with the right knowledge and support, you can successfully gather and present the medical evidence necessary to build a strong disability claim.
 Following is information to guide you through the key steps of requesting and submitting your medical records, from understanding what types of records the Social Security Administration (SSA) looks for to tips for obtaining and organizing your documentation.